samhohcm/RobotArm-Motors-Worksheet/index.md

       <div class="card-body">
         Next we will load our code to make our motor move!<br><br>

-        You can download the code we will use from this <a href="./activity_code/servomotor_code.py" download="servomotor_code.py" target="_blank"> link</a>.
+        You can download the code we will use from this <a href="./activity_code/servomotor_code_zero.py" download="servomotor_code_zero.py" target="_blank"> link</a>.

         <br><br>

-        This link will download a python file to your computer. <!--Probs gonna just make it have just the functions-->
+        This link will download a python file to your computer.

         <br><br>

-        Next, in your python editor click on 'Load' and then select the python file you just downloaded (it's called: servomotor_code.py).
+        Next, in your python editor click on 'Load' and then select the python file you just downloaded (it's called: servomotor_code_zero.py).
 The code will load and you will see it on your screen.

         <br> <br>